Nationally significant archaeological sites VARK

 A three-year project by the Finnish Heritage Agency to define the most significant archaeological sites in continental Finland.
 The project will be completed in 2023.

 The goal is to prepare a list that the Finnish Government can approve as the inventory referred to in the national land use guidelines based on the Land Use and Building Act.

 The inventory sites must be acknowledged as one of the starting points of land use planning.

 The assessment and selection of sites will be carried out based on information in the Ancient Relics Register.
-Terrain surveys will be carried out for sites whose information is outdated or otherwise inaccurate.
+As part of the inventory, terrain inspections have been carried out on sites with outdated or inaccurate data.

 Project Manager Teija Tiitinen, tel. +358 (0)295 33 6293 email@example.com